Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) “Regulate” defined as set forth rules and policies for operation of the stated vehicles, and authorize, deauthorize, and ban Corporation Personnel from utilizing stated vehicles.*

 *b) Laws on termination also apply to vehicles, with the exception of termination via “unintentionally killing” personnel, which may be acceptable should said personnel is in the way of a moving vehicle.*

+6) Any Nova Corporation Personnel in violation of Article 2, Section 3, Sub-Section 3.1 may be terminated.